Observation framework: Beyond the documentation about observing property changes

 What does this even mean?
 How does the data flow?

 Well, I am gonna break it down for you.
-The withObservationTracking(_:onChange:) accept two closure type parameters: apply
+The withObservationTracking(_:onChange:) accept two closure type parameters: apply and onChange, and it returns the value that the apply closure returns if it has a return value.

 You read the properties that should be part of the observation in the